pretix/pretix-docs/docs/guides/widget.md

 If you do **not** include the `items` attribute or do **not** pass a valid product or variation ID, clicking the button will open your ticket shop in a new browser tab without adding any items to the cart.

-If you link the button to an event series, use the `subevent`-attribute to specify the date for which it should add the items to the cart.
+If you link the button to an event series, use the `subevent` attribute to specify the date for which it should add the items to the cart.

 The button supports the optional attributes `voucher`, `disable-iframe`, and `skip-ssl-check`.
 You can style the button using the `pretix-button` CSS class.

 ### Styling

-You can use CSS to customize the appearance of the widget to match your website.
+You can use CSS to customize the appearance of the widget or button to match your website.
 You can use your browser's developer tools to inspect the rendered HTML of the widget.
 Almost every element has a custom class and all classes have the prefix `pretix-widget`.
 You can override the styles or use your own custom stylesheet.

 !!!
 Note
-    We designed the widget to conform with European accessibility standards.
+    We designed the widget to conform with European Union accessibility standards.
     Do **not** break accessibility with your customizations to the widget, for instance by choosing colors with too little contrast.

 ## Applications